NYUeServ/nyuclasses-test-suite/README.md

 FAQs
 ----
-Q1: What is this JSWaiter class in your utilities?
+Q1: What is this PageWaiter class in your utilities?

-A1: JSWaiter is a Javascript and JQuery web driver waiter we adapted because sometimes WebDrivers do not wait until thepage is fully loaded before checking for elements.
+A1: PageWaiter is a Javascript and JQuery web driver waiter we adapted because sometimes WebDrivers do not wait until thepage is fully loaded before checking for elements.

 --

-Q2: If you have JSWaiter, then why is there another WebDriverWait in the code?
+Q2: If you have PageWaiter, then why is there another WebDriverWait in the code?

-A2: Well unfortunately, through our testing, the Gecko driver of Firefox actually do not behave as intended when using JSWaiter, so we have to revert back to the built-in WebDriverWait to wait for the specific elements to appear on page.
+A2: Well unfortunately, through our testing, the Gecko driver of Firefox actually do not behave as intended when using PageWaiter, so we have to revert back to the built-in WebDriverWait to wait for the specific elements to appear on page.

 --

 Q3: Does this test suite run different browsers in parallel?

-A3: No, it does not.
-We designed it for our docker testing platform so we can run one browser platform in one single docker instance, and we then can run multiple docker instances.
-I'm sure you can modify this test suite to generate parallel runners.
+A3: The test suite can only be run on a single browser serially.
+But by using docker-compose we can run on multiple browsers (chrome & firefox) in "parallel"!
+(They are still sharing the CPU of course.)

 --